-Keeping your home warm and saving money on your electric bill are not mutually exclusive.
+Keeping your home warm and saving money on your electric bill is not mutually exclusive.
 Let’s take a look at how you can keep your home and family warmer while also reducing energy costs.

 A Properly Insulated House Will Reduce Energy Costs

 Insulation works to retain the temperature inside your home and prevent outside weather from impacting your home's heating.
 Even on the coldest of days, good home insulation will keep heat in and significantly reduce your average electric bill.
 That is if your insulation is working properly.

 If you haven't checked your insulation in a while, it may be time for improvements.
 Consider contacting your local energy company and inquire about an energy audit, where a professional will come to your home and identify any inefficiencies.

 You may not realize it, but wall insulation wears down over time and may become less effective in retaining heat.
 Windows and doors are also major culprits of leaking heat as the seals loosen.
 An energy audit may suggest replacing weather stripping or upgrading to thicker doors and double pane storm windows.
 It will also help pinpoint other air leaks such as those around dryer vents or cracks in your walls.

 As energy efficiency takes center stage, power companies, product manufacturers, and even the government are offering rebates and discounts for upgrading home insulation to help homeowners reduce energy costs and consumption.

 You can learn more about rebates available to you by:

 - Searching for rebates on Energy Star's website